-A variety pack is great for testing out blades from different countries at an affordable price:
+Lastly, a variety pack is great for testing out blades from different countries at an affordable price.

 Straight razors come in two varieties:

-Both share the same single handle form factor, however, shavettes offer an ejectable blade (often found in barbershops due to their sanitary nature).
+Both share the same single blade form factor; however, shavettes offer an ejectable blade.

 Electric shavers come in two varieties: foil and rotary.

-Within the foil and rotary categories, there are largely two manufacturers: Philips (maker of rotary electric shavers) and Braun (maker of foil electric shavers)
+Within the foil and rotary categories, there are two dominant manufacturers: Philips Norelco, maker of rotary electric shavers, and Braun, maker of foil electric shavers.

 Going longer than the recommended time may lead to hairs being pulled and general post-shave discomfort.

-How Often Should You Change A Philips Rotary Head?
+How Often Should You Change a Philips Norelco Rotary Head?

-Per the Philips Norelco website, it is recommended that you change out the rotary head once every 12 months.
+Per the Philips Norelco website, it’s recommended that you change out the rotary head once every 12 months: